Shalygin-Sergey/Generate-Diff/README.md

 Stylish
 [![asciicast](https://asciinema.org/a/EMHzJsosicnxHrYNtfKsKFdri.svg)](https://asciinema.org/a/EMHzJsosicnxHrYNtfKsKFdri)

-An example of running the difference calculator for files with nested structures (output in formats stylish, plain and json) [![asciicast](https://asciinema.org/a/52bZHgdVhRgISrNzb4qlGhpig.svg)](https://asciinema.org/a/52bZHgdVhRgISrNzb4qlGhpig)
+An example of running the difference calculator for files with nested structures in YML (output in formats stylish, plain and json)
+[![asciicast](https://asciinema.org/a/52bZHgdVhRgISrNzb4qlGhpig.svg)](https://asciinema.org/a/52bZHgdVhRgISrNzb4qlGhpig)